integration-app/mcp-server/README.md

 Ideally, you'd want to deploy your own instance of this MCP server to any cloud hosting service of your choice.

-Environment variables:
+**Environment variables:**

 - `PORT`: The port on which the server will run (default: 3000)

 ### Connecting to the MCP server

-The server support two transports:
+This MCP server support two transports:

 - [SSE](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse-deprecated) (Server-Sent Events) - <span style="color: red">Deprecated</span>
 - [HTTP](https://modelcontextprotocol.io/docs/concepts/transports#streamable-http) (Streamable HTTP) - <span style="color: green">Recommended</span>

-Each transport has its own endpoint:
+Each transport has its own endpoint, `/sse` for SSE and `/mcp` for Streamable HTTP.

-- SSE: `/sse`
-- HTTP: `/mcp`

 ### Authentication

-You'd need your customers [access token](https://docs.integration.app/docs/authentication#access-token) to connect to the MCP server.
+You'd need your customer's [access token](https://docs.integration.app/docs/authentication#access-token) to connect to the MCP server.
 The token can be passed as query or via `Authorization` header for all transports.

-**SSE**
+**SSE** (Deprecated)

 ```js
 import { SSEClientTransport } from '@modelcontextprotocol/sdk/client/sse.js';